 These are not your typical neighborhood restaurants.
 These are places worth taking a journey for, even if that journey is a long, arduous trek, a boat ride or a seaplane journey.
 These places, which are found down remote, wiggling roads, atop steep hills, and clinging to mountainsides, are the world’s most remote restaurants, worthy of a food pilgrimage.
 More>>

-Guest contributor: Brian Bock, is a senior vice president, external sales, Financial Institution Channel at Crump Life Insurance Services.
+Guest contributor Sherri Lindenberg, senior vice president, marketing, Crump Life Insurance Services.